lamorne History, Family Crest & Coats of Arms

 The surname lamorne was first found in Cornwall where the family held an estate in the parish of Perran Zabuloe dating back to the reign of Edward II.

-Important Dates for the lamorne family
+Early History of the lamorne family

 This web page shows only a small excerpt of our lamorne research.
 Another 74 words (5 lines of text) are included under the topic Early lamorne History in all our PDF Extended History products and printed products wherever possible.